ooni/ooni.org/content/post/ethiopia-report.md

 ---

 ![Ethiopia image](/post/ethiopia-report/et-05.png)

-Youth in Addis trying to get Wi-Fi Connection.
-Credit Addis Fortune Newspaper
+*Youth in Addis trying to get Wi-Fi Connection.
+Credit Addis Fortune Newspaper*

 Recently we published a [post](https://ooni.torproject.org/post/ethiopia-internet-shutdown-amidst-recent-protests/) about what appeared to be a possible internet shutdown in Ethiopia during a wave of ongoing protests by ethnic groups.
-Today, in collaboration with [Amnesty International](https://www.amnesty.org/en/) we are releasing a report that includes evidence of recent censorship events during Ethiopia’s political upheaval.
+Today, in collaboration with [Amnesty International](https://www.amnesty.org/) we are releasing a report that includes evidence of recent censorship events during Ethiopia’s political upheaval.

-View the **pdf** version of the report **here**.
+View the **pdf** version of the report [here](/documents/Ethiopia-Offline-evidence-of.pdf).

 **Country:** Ethiopia